wyc0807/Library-management-system/README.md

 # Library-management-system
 This is a class project.
-Python and SQLite 3 were used in this project.
+Python, SQLite 3 and Tkinter were used in this project.
+The system can:
+    search, borrow and return books,
+    add new books into the library